yieldprotocol/docs/docs/README.md

 # Yield Protocol

-Yield Protocol brings collateralized fixed-term borrowing, fixed-rate lending and interest rate markets to decentralized finance.
+Yield Protocol brings collateralized fixed-rate,fixed-term borrowing and lending and interest rate markets to decentralized finance.

 This solves a major pain point around today's DeFi lending protocols: **predictable interest rates**.
-Today's DeFi credit instituions offer only variable interest rates.
+Existing DeFi protocols offer only variable interest rates.
-Interest rate volatility can make it difficult for borrowers and lenders to plan for the future, make investment decisions, and properly hedge risk.
+These protocols may experience interest rate volatility that can make it difficult for you to plan for the future, make investment decisions, and properly hedge risk when borrowing and lending.

 Yield Protocol allows you to have a "set and forget" experience, instead of constantly rebalancing your assets across DeFi in an effort to minimize your borrow rates or maximize your lending yields.
-We do that with a new primitive, _fixed yield tokens_ also known as _fyTokens_.
+We accomplish that with a new primitive, _fixed yield tokens_, or _fyTokens_ for short. fyTokens are Ethereum-based tokens (ERC20) that may be redeemed one-for-one for a target asset after a predetermined maturity date.

 fyTokens are analogous to [zero-coupon bonds](https://www.investopedia.com/terms/z/zero-couponbond.asp).